auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Because it is determined by the number of random microstates, entropy is related to the amount of additional information needed to specify the exact physical state of a system, given its macroscopic specification.
 For this reason, it is often said that entropy is an expression of the disorder, or randomness of a system, or of the lack of information about it."

-A dissipative structure is embodied energy that takes in exergy (low entropy energy) and expels heat (high entropy energy), according to the arrow of time (tending towards entropy).
+A dissipative structure is embodied energy that takes in exergy (low entropy energy) and expels heat (high entropy energy), according to the arrow of time (tending towards increasing entropy).
 For instance, a fire is a dissipative structure.
-The fire uses fuel (exergy) to maintain and grow until the fuel is used.
+Fire uses fuel (exergy) to maintain and grow until the fuel is used.
 Once the fuel is gone, all exergy has been released as heat.
 The energy is the same, but the exergy is gone.
 "One can view the entire universe as a dissipative structure.
 The big bang released exergy, creating time and space.
 The feature that is perhaps most characteristic of dissipative structure, including the universe itself, is complexity."

 Complexity appears to defy the second law of physics, which is in a closed system entropy will always increase.
 "Order is never spontaneously produced from disorder.
 Once a glass breaks, you can't un-break it."
 Every dissipative structure converts exergy to heat, but it does so based on the rules of energy transfer and the dissipative structure itself.